ArweaveAlex/arc-pools/README.md

 ## Indexing a pool for search

 __As a pool operator you must index your pool for the artifacts to be searchable using the search bar in Alex.__ This is done using 2 commands.
 If there are a lot of artifacts in the pool already the fetch command will take a while so it is recommended that you start indexing early and then keep indexing after you mine new artifacts so the program will run quickly.
+There is no need to index until you have already mined artifacts.

 ###### Fetch a pools artifacts and build local files that will be uploaded as a search index: